 Raskolnikov admires his clothes (including the light purple gloves and the tie with pink stripes).
 He thinks he looks pretty good.
-He obviously bought new clothes to impress Dounia, and he has a nice beard and a nice hair-do.
-He looks younger than forty-five.
+He'd obviously bought new clothes to impress Dounia, and he has a nice beard and a nice hairdo.
+He looks younger than 45.

 In spite of his good looks, there is something not quite right.

-When he says where the rooms are located, Razumihin tells says that place is a complete dump.
+When he says where the rooms are located, Razumihin says the place is a complete dump.

 When Raskolnikov gets excited over the name, Luzhin asks if he knows him.

-(He can't quite remember – he should see Part I, Chapter One.
-Andrey Semyonovitch is the man that beat Marmeladov's wife, and maybe has something to do with Sonia becoming a prostitute.)
+(He can't quite remember—he should see Part I, Chapter One.
+Andrey Semyonovitch is the man who beat Marmeladov's wife, and maybe has something to do with Sonia becoming a prostitute.)